Secret of the Princess

 Secret of the Princess (お姫様のひみつ, Ohime-sama no Himitsu) is a Japanese yuri manga series written and illustrated by Milk Morinaga.
-It was published in Shinshokan's Hirari from November 30, 2012, till the magazines discontiation on July 30, 2014, after which it continued in Web Magazine Wings to January 28, 2015.
+It was published in Shinshokan's Hirari from November 30, 2012, till the magazines discontinuation on July 30, 2014, after which it continued in Web Magazine Wings to January 28, 2015.
 It was collected into a single tankōbon volume in 2015 and was licensed for an English-language release by Seven Seas Entertainment in 2016.

 Synopsis

-After witnessing the school's volleyball club superstar, Fujiwara, damage the costly vase belonging to the principal, Miu asks for Fujiwara to be her practice prince exchange for keeping quiet.
-As two the begin to practice dating, Miu finds herself attracted to her senpai's unexpected frankness, but by this point, it may too late to express her true feelings.
+After witnessing the school's volleyball club superstar, Fujiwara, damage the costly vase belonging to the principal, Miu asks for Fujiwara to be her practice prince in exchange for keeping quiet.
+As the two begin to practice dating, Miu finds herself attracted to her senpai's unexpected frankness, but by this point, it may too late to express her true feelings.

 Publication

-Written and illustrated by Milk Morinaga, Secret of the Princess was first serialized in Shinshokan's Hirari from November 30, 2012, to July 30, 2014, after continued serialition in Web Magazine Wings to January 28, 2015.
+Written and illustrated by Milk Morinaga, Secret of the Princess was first serialized in Shinshokan's Hirari from November 30, 2012, to July 30, 2014, after continued serialization in Web Magazine Wings to January 28, 2015.
 The series was collected into a tankōbon volume on May 30, 2015.

 The series is licensed for an English release in North America by Seven Seas Entertainment.